-It is easy to calculate ldl levels.
-However first you need to perform a test called “lipid profile” or “cholesterol count”.
+It is easy to do calculation of LDL levels.
+First, you need to perform a test called “lipid profile” or “cholesterol count”.
 You should not eat for at least 12 hours before performing this test.
-Food intake could influence the results.
+This is because food intake could influence the results.

 If you have your total cholesterol count, together with triglycerides and hdl levels, you need to undergo a little equation for calculating ldl levels.

 Ldl levels = Total cholesterol - (Triglycerides levels / 5 + hdl levels)

 As you may see, the above equation is very easy to use.